|

 In colder climate areas

-so that the bottom of the footing sits on soil that is below frost
+be on soil that is below frost

 depth.
 Coming up from the footing will be either a pressure treated

-wood post or a concrete pier made out of mortared blocks or a poured
+wood post or a concrete pier made out of mortared blocks or a

 You can also build your